 ABC’s Dancing with the Stars gets great ratings, and it’s even entertaining at times, but nothing compares to the stars at the Center for Disability Services in Albany, New York.
 Paired with professional dancers, these performers make their way across the stage in Pacer gait trainers and Activity chairs in a showcase of music, dance and artistic expression.

 Support from The Arts Center of the Capital Region gave rise to the event modestly titled “A Showcase for Creative MOVEment,” which brought together a unique partnership of performers to make it a first-time-ever event.
 Students from the Albany Academy for Girls, dancers from the Ellen Sinopoli Dance Company and participants in the adult MOVE program at Center for Disability Services collaborated through a series of workshops and rehearsals to create an exhilarating and energetic presentation this fall.

-MOVE (which stands for Mobility Opportunities via Experience) is a research-based curriculum that teaches life-skills to people with disabilities.
+MOVE (which stands for Mobility Opportunities via Education/Experience) is a research-based curriculum that teaches life-skills to people with disabilities.
 MOVE learners incorporate basic sitting, standing and walking skills into activities of daily living, education and recreational activities.
 Dancing is no exception.
 So the MOVE philosophy was at the heart of all practices and rehearsals of this one-of-a-kind performance group.